 If there are few consequences for non-performance, it affects sales effectiveness.

 When we, as sales managers, allow substandard performance we, in effect, encourage substandard performance.
-When we don’t hold our people accountable, in essence we train them to believe that not achieving sales targets and personal goals is okay.
+When we don’t hold our people accountable, in essence, we train them to believe that not achieving sales targets and personal goals are okay.
 Can’t happen to me, you say?
 Read on.

 I got the $110 fine because I had been trained to ignore the posted speed limit signs.
 It was an expensive lesson.

 What message do we send our people when there is no consequence for non-performance?
 I’m not just referring to missing sales targets but things like not getting expense reports in on time (or just in, period!), showing up late for meetings, not completing sales reports, or simply not doing what they said they would do.

 Apart from the fact that some of these things show blatant disrespect for the sales manager and other members of the sales team, they help create an environment where this type of performance (or non-performance) is acceptable.

 Those of us who have, or have had, small children know that they’ll constantly test the limits set by their parents and if you give an inch, they’ll take a foot and go for the whole yard if they think they can get away with it.